alexwangliting/matched_data-2/README.md

 ### Research Questions

-1. **How does language support affect user reception and player engagement?**
+1. **How does language support affect user reception and player engagement?
+(Who feels included?)
+If popular games or the majority of the games include only 2 to 3 languages, does this limit global participation?**
-2. **What is the effect of price and violence content on these outcomes?**
+2. **What is the effect of price and violence content on these outcomes?
+(Who gets to play?)
+If only expensive games do well, what does that say about how fair and accessible gaming really is?**
 3. **Which features are the most robust predictors of game success?**

 ### Hypothesis

 Games that are more affordable, available in multiple languages, and contain violent content are likely to perform better in terms of both user reception and engagement.
+As affordable games are more financially accessible and multilingual games reach more players across language barriers.

 ---